-HDMI interface is one of the most popular, if not THE most popular, display interfaces used.
-This is because this interface is capable of carrying audio signals along with video signals, while maintaining data security.
+The HDMI interface is one of the most popular, if not THE most, display interfaces used.
+This interface can carry audio and video signals while maintaining data security.

-But does all of this come at a cost of lag?
+But does all of this come at the cost of lag?
 Do the HDMI cables that connect the source devices to display devices have an inherent problem with input lags?

-The short and simple answer to the age old question “does HDMI cable cause lag” is a big no. This is a myth that has been busted time and again.
+The short and simple answer to the age-old question “does HDMI cable cause lag” is a big no. This is a myth that has been busted time and again.
 HDMI cables do not cause any lags.
-The input lags you experience are mostly caused by the TV, monitor or the projector itself.
+The input lags you experience are mainly caused by the TV, monitor, or projector itself.

 What is Input Lag?

-Some lags, for instance, are caused by lower frame rate.
-For instance, when playing a game, if your graphics card cannot keep up with the quality and the resolution of the graphics you have set, then that may cause frame rate to drop.
+Some lags, for instance, are caused by a lower frame rate.
+For example, when playing a game, if your graphics card cannot keep up with the quality and the resolution of the graphics you have set, that may cause the frame rate to drop.
 Anything below 30 frames per second would lead to lags.

 Other lags are caused due to tearing.
-This occurs when there is a misalignment of Refresh Rate of the TV/monitor with the frame rate of the source device i.e PC, gaming console.
-This issue is generally resolved through enabling V-Sync or through technologies like AMD’s Freesync.
+This occurs when there is a misalignment of the Refresh Rate of the TV/monitor with the frame rate of the source device, i.e., PC or gaming console.
+This issue is generally resolved by enabling V-Sync or technologies like AMD’s Freesync.

-There are also certain lags that caused by bad drivers.
+Impaired drivers cause certain lags.
 This is generally seen on PCs.
 Bad drivers can lead to issues with poor optimization leading to lags.

-INPUT LAG, however, is a completely different kind of lag.
+INPUT LAG, however, is an entirely different kind of lag.
 Input lag is also known as input delay or Display Lag.

-It is basically the latency or the span of time it takes for the audio/video signal to travel from the source device to your TV or monitor’s display.
+It is the latency or the period it takes for the audio/video signal to travel from the source device to your TV or monitor’s display.

 There are many stages a video/audio signal has to go through from the source device to your TV’s display.
 All of these stages take time.